apache/cordova-docs/docs/en/edge/guide/platforms/wp7/index.md

 ## Building the Template

-__NOTE:__ this step may not be required.
-Skip this step if the `lib\windows-phone` directory already contains a `CordovaWP7_x_x_x.zip` file.
+__NOTE:__ Skip this step if the `lib\windows-phone` directory already contains a `CordovaWP7_x_x_x.zip` file.

-To simplify development, Cordova bundles a script to build Visual Studio templates, which you can modify if necessary.
+To simplify development, Cordova bundles a script to build Visual Studio templates.
+These allow you to rapidly generate Cordova apps, and you can modify them if necessary.
 The steps below show how to generate it.

 ### Run the Batch File to Create and Install the Templates